Aira Force and Gowbarrow walk

 Start: Aira Force National Trust car park, grid ref: NY400200

 Take the waterfall path out of the top end of the car park, through the picnic field.
 Follow the path and head through a gateway in the wall into a grassy area known as the Glade.

-Take the left hand path through the arboretum and follow the path up to a little wooden gate on your left (which has superb views out over Ullswater to the left.)
-Don't got through the gate but follow the path to the right, drop down a long steep flight of steps to the viewing platform at the base of the waterfall.
+Take the left hand path through the arboretum and follow the path up to a little wooden gate on your left (which has superb views out over Ullswater to the left).
+Don't go through the gate but follow the path to the right, drop down a long steep flight of steps to the viewing platform at the base of the waterfall.
 Continue over the bridge and climb the steep steps on the left.

-At the top of these steps bear left to the upper bridge for a view down Aira Force.
-Rejoin the main path and walk up stream keeping the river on your left as you go.
+At the top of the steps, bear left to the upper bridge for a view down Aira Force.
+Rejoin the main path and walk upstream keeping the river on your left as you go.
 Keep going till the path takes you through a gap in the wall and then through a gate onto open farmland.

 Before you get to the next gate in the wall ahead turn right up the field and take the permissive path to the fell gate.
 Keeping the wall on your left continue up the fellside on a good stone pitched path maintained by the Fix The Fells project, a good opportunity for a breather as you take in the views.